IwanTen/L5-website/docs/reference/floor.md

 # floor()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the closest integer value that is less than or equal to the value of a number.

 ## Examples